 Meditative & Transformative Retreats Around The World

 The "School For Self Inquiry" offers meditative and transformative retreats, seminars, talks, dialogues and one-to-one sessions and coaching around the globe with the primary intention of:

 1. Awakening a deeper intelligence of life and inner wisdom which is hidden inside each one of us so that life can be lived with fullness, inner beauty, joy and peace.

 2. Uncovering the deepest essence of life, of oneself, beyond the conditioned ego-mind and living from that vast space of being.

 3. Learning together what it means to be a conscious, compassionate and a responsible human being in these critical times.

-4. Exploring a different way of living and educating oneself afresh into a new way of listening, looking and relating.
+4. Exploring a different way of living and re-educating oneself into a new way of listening, looking and relating.

 "We are like two friends sitting